sisong/ApkDiffPatch/README.md

 if your apk(or jar) file used [Jar sign](Apk v1 sign), is same as zip file;
 if your apk used [Apk v2 sign](or [Apk v3 sign]), `Released newZip` := AndroidSDK#apksigner(**ApkNormalized**(AndroidSDK#apksigner(newZip)))  before ZipDiff;

+* NOTE:
+ApkDiffPath can't be used in the Android app store, because it requires re-signing apk;
+[sfpatcher] like [archive-patcher], is designed for Android app store, but patch is much faster than archive-patcher.

 ---
 ## Why [ApkDiffPatch]
  Why need [ApkDiffPatch] or Google Play's [archive-patcher] after having [BsDiff] or [HDiffPatch]?